curiousoffice/playbook/README.rst

 Biannual Reviews
 ----------------

-In order to continually improve ourselves and the company, all year round on every project we're on, we receive regular feedback from clients, managers, and teammates.
-We additionally have biannual reviews for more formal review and potential salary increases.
+We receive regular feedback from clients, managers, and teammates so that we can continually improve ourselves and the company on every project, year-round.
+Additionally, we have biannual reviews for more formal review and potential salary increases.
 During onboarding, a "Biannual Review" calendar event is created, set to recur once every 6 months, starting from the hire date.

-The agenda for biannual reviews is roughly:
+Here's a rough look at our biannual review agenda:

 - Our performance on recent consulting projects
-- Our investment days contributions
+- Investment day contributions
-- Our satisfaction with our work, projects, and the company
+- Satisfaction with the company and our work and projects
-- Our questions about sophilabs and our strategy
+- Any questions we have about sophilabs and our strategy
-- Our areas of focus for the next 6 months
+- Areas of focus for the next 6 months

 Salary increases are the natural result of improvement.
-Our manager may increase our salary during biannual reviews in a way that is compatible with the company's finances and individually appropriate to us based on things we've done, such as:
+Managers may choose to increase a team member’s salary during biannual reviews in accordance with the company’s finances, and based on individual accomplishments such as:

-- creating great software
+- Creating great software
-- making users and clients happy
+- Making users and clients happy
-- improving ourselves by learning something new
+- Self improvement by learning something new
-- improving sophilabs by bringing in sales, mentoring a teammate, contributing to an internal tool or research
+- Improving sophilabs by bringing in sales, mentoring a teammate, or contributing to an internal tool or research
-- improving our community by writing blog posts, contributing to sophilabs open source projects, or attending conferences
+- Improving our community by writing blog posts, contributing to sophilabs open source projects, or attending conferences
-- doing the things we didn't think to put on this list
+- Going above and beyond (anything we might have missed on this list)

-It's important that our manager explains why a raise is being given and what, if anything, could be done to receive a higher raise next time.
-We don't get raises for "just showing up."
+It's important that our manager explains why a raise is being given and what, if anything, could be done to receive a higher raise in the future.
+Raises aren't given just for "showing up".

 Operations
 ==========